nyingi/DashMVVM/README.md

 ```C#
 AddValidation(txtDescription, NotEmpty);
 ```
 ####3.
-Subscribe To Validate Error Occured Event
+Subscribe To Control Validated Event
 Each time a view component gets changed, its value is validated.
-If the value is invalid then a 'ValidationErrorOccured' event is fired.
-Subscribe to it to react to invalid states.
-Similarly each time a component is changed if the entire view is valid, then a 'ViewIsValid' event is fired as shown below.
-By also subscribing to this, you can manage the state of your view.
+After validation of the control, a 'ControlValidated' event is fired.
+If the value is invalid then an error string is included in the ValidationResultEventArgs which is passed into your event handling method.

+Additionally, if all the entries in a view are valid, a 'ViewIsValid' event fired if your edit to a control also contains correct data.
+You can use these events to manage the state of your view as shown below.
 ```C#
 void SubscribeEvents()
 {